* New fund expected to concentrate on acquisitions

 Still, Fountainvest was able to raise the new funds in a

-relatively quick eight months, one of the sources said.
+relatively quick eight months, a source familiar with the matter

 There are now more than 5,000 private equity funds in China,

 with $261 billion of capital raised and $126 billion invested